 “Don’t know.
 He’s got the room through the week.”

 She smiled and lifted her hand from the counter.
 The man nabbed the credits and examined them while Olivia walked upstairs to wait for her mark.

-After several hours, she heard the key slid across the reader outside.
-The door slid open and a few moments later the lights came on to reveal Kayden exactly as he looked in the photo except for a larger beard.
+After several hours, she heard the key slide across the reader outside.
+The door opened and a few moments later the lights came on to reveal Kayden exactly as he looked in the photo except the beard was slightly larger.
 As soon as he noticed her sitting in the corner, he bolted.

 But she was faster.
 Before he made it to the stairs, she had a strong grip around the back of his neck.

 “Kayden.
 So nice to see you,” she said.

 “I don’t want anything from you, but the Cooperative does.
 So much that they are going to pay me sixty-thousand creds as soon as I hand you over.”

 She looked at their surroundings.
 “I doubt that.
 Even if you could, I don’t accept stolen creds.”

 She walked him down the stairs and out the front door.
 The entire time she had him lifted six inches from the floor.
 As they made it into the street, her hand became unresponsive and she dropped him onto the snow-covered street.

 He ran while she examined her left hand.
 The motor functions had failed.
 It simply hung limp before her.
 She sighed as she thought of the repairs it would need.